-We want fiction that deploys sharp detail, unique and complex characters, beautiful language, and a memorable voice.
+We want fiction that deploys sharp detail, unique and complex characters, evocative language, and a memorable voice.
 We want stories of literary quality and encourage fantastical and speculative literature.
 Most importantly, though, we want immersive storytelling that lingers with the reader long after the last page.
-Send us your most imaginative and challenging writing in 6,000 words or less.
-Please submit only one story at a time, or 1-3 pieces of flash under 1,000 words each.
+Send us your most imaginative and challenging writing in 6,000 words or fewer.
+Please submit only one story per submission period.

 We are interested in flash fiction that deploys sharp detail, complexity, evocative language, a memorable voice, and the poetic possibility offered by this shorter genre.
 We want pieces of literary quality and encourage the fantastical and the speculative.
 Most importantly, though, we want immersive writing that lingers with the reader long after the last sentence.
 Send us up to 3 pieces of flash up to 1,000 each.
 Please submit only once per submission period.

 We love being challenged and surprised, both in content and in form.
 We are looking for pieces that push us to see through a particular lens and experience otherwise underrepresented perspectives.
 We are especially drawn to pieces that challenge the boundaries of the genre, incorporate fictional and poetic elements, and make us question how “creative” nonfiction can be.
 Please submit either one piece under 6,000 words or up to 3 pieces under 1,000 words each.
 Please only submit once per submission period.